wildmountainfarms/solarthing/program/README.md

 ### `program` directory
 This directory contains many other directories.
-See their descriptions below
+See their descriptions below.

+Note: running `./download_solarthing.sh` or `./graphql_download_solarthing.sh` will update/download SolarThing.
+When doing this make sure to run a `git pull` before hand to get the latest version.

+---

+### Descriptions

 #### Directories
 * `mate` the working directory for the mate program.
 * `rover` the working directory for the rover program.
 * `pvoutput` the working directory for the PVOutput program.
 * `graphql` the working directory for the GraphQL program.
+* `message` the working directory for the message program.
+* `request` the working directory for the request program.
+* `custom1` the working directory for your program of choice.

 #### other directories
 * `.downloads` downloaded SolarThing jar files are stored here.